Narwallets/meta-pool/docs/index.md

 This contract provides the following value items:

 ### Don't Put All your Eggs in One Basket
 * This contract acts as an staking-pool but distributes it's delegated funds in several validators.
 By delegating to this contract, users greatly reduce the risk of getting no-rewards because validators' outage events and also get averaged validators' fees.
+Besides rewards, SKASH holders reveive governance tokens G-SKASH

 ### I need my staked funds NOW
 * This contract allows users to skip the waiting period after unstaking by providing a liquidity pool for inmediate unstaking.
 This provides also the opportunity for liquidity providers to earn fees for their service.

 ### I want to earn fees by providing liquidity
 * This contract includes severael liquidity pools and the opportunity for liquidity providers to earn fees.
-The basic pools are NEAR/SKASH and NEAR/G-SKASH, where SKASH are staked nears, and G-SKASH are governance tokens.
+The basic pools are NEAR/SKASH and SKASH/G-SKASH, where SKASH are staked nears, and G-SKASH are governance tokens.

 ## SKASH Tokens